-Nurture +
+Nurture

-The nurture+ classroom is geographically isolated from other teaching areas being on the ground floor of the school.
-It is therefore essential that there are always 2 members of staff within the provision and staff should inform SLT immediately if circumstances arise leaving 1 person alone with pupils.
+The nurture classroom is geographically isolated from other teaching areas being on the ground floor of the school.
+It is therefore best practise that there are 2 members of staff within the provision although this is not always manageable.